NetBurst: Branch prediction hints

 The Intel NetBurst architecture allows branch prediction hints to be inserted into the code to tell whether the static prediction should be taken or not taken, while this feature was abandoned in later Intel processors.
 According to Intel, NetBurst's branch prediction algorithm is 33% better than the one in P6.

 Issues in development and scaling

 Despite these enhancements, the NetBurst architecture created obstacles for engineers trying to scale up its performance.
 With this microarchitecture, Intel planned to attain clock speeds of 10 GHz, but because of rising clock speeds, Intel faced increasing problems with keeping power/heat dissipation within normal, usable function.
 Intel reached a speed barrier of 3.8 GHz in November 2004 but encountered problems in the process.
-After these issues, Intel moved to develop a successor to NetBurst, the Core microarchitecture, in 2006 after heat and other related problems started to pose an unbreakable barrier (inspired by the P6 Core of the Pentium Pro to the Tualatin Pentium III-S, and most directly the Pentium M.)
+After these issues, Intel moved to develop a successor to NetBurst, the Intel Core microarchitecture, in 2006 after heat and other related problems started to pose an unbreakable barrier (inspired by the P6 Core of the Pentium Pro to the Tualatin Pentium III-S, and most directly the Pentium M.)